0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 ✅ **Solution:** Open source TMAs exist but are inferior to the best proprietary, paid apps.
 An ideal solution would be the emergence of an Open Source app that competes on the same level as the proprietary apps or one of the top proprietary apps deciding to be more open with their support.

-✅ **Solution:** A practical approach to improving interoperability between Markdown-based task management and proprietary task apps is to establish a standardized CSV export format that all MEF-compatible tools could support.
+✅ **Solution:** A practical approach to improving interoperability between Markdown-based task management and proprietary task apps is to establish a standardized CSV export format that all LEF-compatible tools could support.

 ❌ **Problem:** Even if Markdown-based tasks are imported into a TMA (via CSV/API), there’s no good way to sync updates back to Markdown.